Why is having an Employee Recognition Program is Important?

 - Employee: receive rewards and nominate colleagues for rewards

 - Finance: manage financial reports (eg: expenses, taxable benefits)

-You'll then want to reach out to a few people from each group to show them the benefits of the program, learn about their concerns, and garner their support.
+You'll then want to reach out to a few people from each group to show them the benefits of the employee rewards and recognition program, learn about their concerns, and garner their support.

 Make it easy, so your employees are more inclined to participate and don't feel burdened by the program.

 Don't wait for performance reviews that are months away.
 Reinforce desired behaviours as soon as they happen, and reward results in real-time.

 Every employee has different preferences.
 Offer rewards that are flexible so everyone gets something they want and value.

 Give every employee the opportunity to participate in recognition.
 If some people feel left out, the employee recognition program can actually have a negative effect.
 If you're offering an online program, make sure there are offline options available.